viranora/login-page-templates/playful-login-form/README.md

-# Playful Login Form - Nora's UI Gallery Component
+# Playful Login Form - Login Page Templates

 An energetic, colorful, and highly animated login form component, designed as part of Nora's UI Gallery – a collection showcasing advanced frontend experiments.
 This component focuses on creating a fun and engaging user experience using spring physics, dynamic layouts, and interactive background elements.